 Top Must-See Fairbanks Destinations

 Summer is right around the corner!
 In Fairbanks, this means warmer temperatures and endless hours of sunlight.
 Many of Gray Line Alaska’s package trips include a visit to Alaska’s second-largest city.
-Check out the Denali Sampler that includes an exciting visit to Alaska’s most famous national park, Denali National Park and Preserve; or our Denali and the Alaska Highway Rail and Coach Tour that offers a taste of Alaska like no other tour, including Juneau, Skagway, Denali and Fairbanks via the Yukon.
+Check out a Denali Rail Tour that includes an exciting visit to Alaska’s most famous national park, Denali National Park and Preserve; or one of the Explorer Tour itineraries that visits Fairbanks.

 Here are some of our recommendations for what not to miss on your trip to Fairbanks: